Meet the People Who Make Things Happen

 Chair

-Steven Marshall
+Steven Marshall AO

 President

-Steven Marshall is a prominent Australian political figure who served as the 46th Premier of South Australia from 2018 to 2022.
+The Hon Steven Marshall AO is a prominent Australian political figure who served as the 46th Premier of South Australia from 2018 to 2022.
 During his tenure, he concurrently held the positions of Minister for Defense, Space, and Cyber, as well as Minister for the Arts, Minister for Aboriginal Affairs, and Minister for Veterans' Affairs.
 Marshall led a strategic transformation of the state's economy, focusing on future industries such as advanced manufacturing, space, and defense.
 His leadership was instrumental in positioning South Australia as a global hub for innovation, attracting significant investments in the tech, defense, energy, and film sectors.

 Erin Gray